carrgust/pdf_to_txt_converter/CONTRIBUTING.md

 If you have questions or need help with the project, please use the repository's "Discussions" page or reach out to the maintainers.

-Thank you for contributing to pdf_to_txt_converter!
+Thank you for contributing to pdf_to_txt_converter !